KinetekEnergy/vsdiat-aashray-reddy/docs/Day-3/Fabrication.md

    1. Deposit a layer of photoresist
    2. Place mask-2 and mask-3.
 Mask-2 protects N-Well during P-Well fabrication and Mask-3 protects P-Well during N-Well fabrication
    3. Apply UV light to remove photoresist
-   4. Place the chip in a furnace to add boron and phorphorus to form the wells.
+   4. Place the chip in a furnace to add boron and phosphorus to form the wells.

 ## Gate Terminal

 4. Make the gate.
-   1. Add photoresist layer.
+   1. Add a photoresist layer.
    2. Add mask-4.
    3. Apply UV light to remove unmasked photoresist.
    4. Use a low energy beam of boron on the P-Well surface.
    5. Apply mask-5.
-   6. Add phorphoros/arsenic to N-Well.
+   6. Add phosphorus/arsenic to N-Well.
-   7. Use hydroflouric acid to remove SiO2.
+   7. Use hydrofluoric acid to remove SiO2.
    8. Regrow higher quality SiO2 on substrate.
    9. Add polysilicon film.
    10. Add mask-6.
    11. Etch using photolithography.
    12. Remove mask-6.
-Gate terminal is formed.
+The gate terminal is formed.

 ## Lightly Doped Drain (LDD)